Methodology

 The two gauges

-Strait Pressure answers “is the Strait of Hormuz in trouble right now?”
-It blends three independent kinds of evidence, weighted by how directly each speaks to a disruption:
+Chokepoint Pressure answers “are the oil chokepoints in trouble right now?”
+Its base is the Strait of Hormuz, blended from two independent kinds of on-the-ground evidence, weighted by how directly each speaks to a disruption:

 How a raw number becomes a 0–100 score

-A few indicators aren’t a straight line and would be misread by anchoring — the yield curve (the pattern of interest rates across short- and long-term government loans) is the classic example, where the warning sign is short-term rates rising above long-term ones and then reversing, not any single value.
-Those are shown as background context and never fold into a gauge.
+A few indicators aren’t a straight line and would be misread by anchoring, the yield curve (the pattern of interest rates across short- and long-term government loans) is the classic example, where the warning sign is short-term rates rising above long-term ones and then reversing, not any single value.
+Those cards are tagged context, not scored and never fold into a gauge.

 The physical-closure floor

 An actual closure of the strait is the fact that matters, so the headline can’t be averaged down by a quiet news week elsewhere.
-When physical flow collapses into the “high” zone, Strait Pressure is floored to high and scales toward severe as it approaches a full closure — even if oil prices and conflict signals are momentarily calm.
+When physical flow collapses into the “high” zone, Chokepoint Pressure is floored to high and scales toward severe as it approaches a full closure, even if oil prices and conflict signals are momentarily calm.
 If those other signals are pushing the score higher, the normal blend still wins.

 The supply buffer